 Doctors may recommend that a person take an antiviral medication a few days before they have surgery so that they can prevent the stress of the surgery from triggering a herpes outbreak.

 According to the American Academy of Ophthalmology, doctors diagnose about 50,000 new cases of eye herpes each year in the United States.
-While they cannot cure eye herpes, they can prescribe treatments that reduce the length of symptoms.
+While there is no cure for eye herpes, treatment can reduce the duration of symptoms.

-If a person has recurrent eye infections or starts to experience vision loss, they should seek an eye specialist for assessment and instructions on additional treatments.
+If a person has recurrent eye infections or starts to experience vision loss, they should seek an appointment with an eye specialist for an assessment and advice on additional treatments.